Obstructed defecation: Irrigation

-Variously termed hydrocolontherapy, lavage, retrograde large bowel irrigation, and rectal irrigation.
-This refers to the use of water to wash out the rectum.
+Also termed hydrocolontherapy, lavage, retrograde large bowel irrigation, and rectal irrigation, this is the use of water to wash out the rectum.
 Usually this is done with warm water (or normal saline), administered via a tube inserted into the anus.
 Some authors report this treatment as effective and safe with no risk of side effects.
 Self-administered enemas may however be abused, which can cause anorectal fibrosis and stricture, due to repeated microtrauma.
 The disadvantages of this treatment are mainly social stigma and inconvenience.
 The water and stool may take some time to fully evacuate, especially with patients with obstructed defecation.
 People with reduced muscular strength of the anal sphincter may encounter problems with later leakage of the water mixed with stool, which may bring similar, socially devastating problems as seen with fecal incontinence.
 Overall this treatment may be dissatisfying to patients because of difficulty with cohabitation, travel, and work/study or leisure activities.